 History of The Private Eye

-The Private Eye has been used extensively by thousands of teachers and their students.
 Teachers report that students using The Private Eye are highly motivated to learn, that they write, draw and theorize above previous levels in all subjects—that it changes forever the way they see the world.
 See Testimonials.

 "I'm very impressed.
 A really exciting set of tools... to bring out the gifted in everyone."